 In a distributed ledger, a DDoS attack could target the nodes that contribute to the definition of consensus and, potentially, prevent that consensus from being established.

-Hashgraph is DDoS resilient as it empowers no single node or small number of nodes with special rights or responsibilities in establishing consensus.
+Hashgraph is DDoS resilient as it empowers no single node or a small number of nodes with special rights or responsibilities in establishing consensus.
 Both Bitcoin and hashgraph are distributed in a way that resists DDoS attacks.
 An attacker might flood one member or miner with packets, to temporarily disconnect them from the internet.
 But the community as a whole will continue to operate normally.
 An attack on the system as a whole would require flooding a large fraction of the members with packets, which is more difficult.
-There have been a number of proposed alternatives to blockchain based on leaders or round robin.
+There have been a number of proposed alternatives to blockchain-based on leaders or round-robin.
 These have been proposed to avoid the proof-of-work costs of Bitcoin.
 But they have the drawback of being sensitive to DDoS attacks.
 If the attacker attacks the current leader, and switches to attacking the new leader as soon as one is chosen, then the attacker can freeze the entire system while still attacking only one computer at a time.
 Hashgraph avoids this problem, while still not needing proof-of-work.

 Hashgraph is fair because there is no leader or miner given special permissions for determining the consensus timestamp assigned to a transaction.
 Instead, the consensus timestamp for transactions are calculated via a voting process in which the nodes collectively and democratically establish the consensus.
 We can distinguish between three aspects of fairness.

 Hashgraph is fundamentally fair because no individual can stop a transaction from entering the system, or even delay it very much.
-If one (or few) malicious node attempts to prevent a given transaction from being delivered to the rest of the community and so be added into consensus, then the random nature of the gossip protocol will ensure that the transaction flows around that blockage.
+If one (or few) malicious nodes attempts to prevent a given transaction from being delivered to the rest of the community and so be added into consensus, then the random nature of the gossip protocol will ensure that the transaction flows around that blockage.

 Hashgraph gives each transaction a consensus timestamp that reflects when the majority of the network members received that transaction.
 This consensus timestamp is “fair”, because it is not possible for a malicious node to corrupt it and make it differ by very much from that time.
 Every transaction is assigned a consensus time, which is the median of the times at which each member says it first received it.
 Received here refers to the time that a given node was first passed the transaction from another node through gossip.
 This is part of the consensus, and so has all the guarantees of being Byzantine.
 If more than 2⁄3 of participating members are honest and have reliable clocks on their computer, then the timestamp itself will be honest and reliable, because it is generated by an honest and reliable member or falls between two times that were generated by honest and reliable members.
 Because hashgraph takes the median of all these times, the consensus timestamp is robust.
 Even if a few of the clocks are a bit off, or even if a few of the nodes maliciously give times that are far off, the consensus timestamp is not significantly impacted.

 This consensus timestamping is useful for things such as a legal obligation to perform some action by a particular time.
 There will be a consensus on whether an event happened by a deadline, and the timestamp is resistant to manipulation by an attacker.
-In blockchain, each block contains a timestamp, but it reflects only a single clock: the one on the computer of the miner who mined that block.
+In a blockchain, each block contains a timestamp, but it reflects only a single clock: the one on the computer of the miner who mined that block.

 Transactions are put into order according to their timestamps.
 Because the timestamps assigned to individual transactions are fair, so is the resulting order.
 This is critically important for some use cases.
 For example, imagine a stock market, where Alice and Bob both try to buy the last available share of a stock at the same moment for the same price.
-In blockchain, a miner might put both of those transactions in a single block, and have complete freedom to choose what order they occur.
+In a blockchain, a miner might put both of those transactions in a single block, and have complete freedom to choose what order they occur.
 Or the miner might choose to only include Alice’s transaction, and delay Bob’s to a future block.
 In hashgraph, there is no way for an individual to unduly affect the consensus order of those transactions.
 The best Alice can do is to invest in a better internet connection so that her transaction reaches everyone before Bob’s.
 That’s the fair way to compete.